All Episodes

 He's not had stellar performances in the past couple, three seasons.

-He ranks near the bottom of NFL rankings and punters in many categories.
+He ranks near the bottom of NFL rankings of punters in many categories.

-He's been one of the two loudest voices, as such, in the NFL for that, the other being a linebacker for the Ravens, Brendan and Badayo.
+He's been one of the two loudest voices as such in the NFL for that, the other being a linebacker for the Ravens, Brendan Endon Bedio.

-They drafted a punter in the fifth round, and they said they needed some competition because Chloe hasn't just not been performing.
+They drafted a punter in the fifth round, and they said they needed some competition because Chloe has not been performing.

-Chloe at first thought that no, no, no, my active hasn't do with it.
+Chloe at first thought, no, no, no, my activity has nothing to do with it.

 Then he changed his mind and thought maybe it does.